cedmax/create-react-app-ts/packages/react-scripts/template/README.md

     favicon.ico
   src/
     App.css
-    App.js
+    App.tsx
-    App.test.js
+    App.test.tsx
     index.css
-    index.js
+    index.tsx
     logo.svg
 ```

 For the project to build, **these files must exist with exact filenames**:

 * `public/index.html` is the page template;
-* `src/index.js` is the JavaScript entry point.
+* `src/index.tsx` is the JavaScript entry point.

 You can delete or rename the other files.

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by Webpack.<br>
-You need to **put any JS and CSS files inside `src`**, or Webpack won’t see them.
+You need to **put any TS and CSS files inside `src`**, or Webpack won’t see them.

 Only files inside `public` can be used from `public/index.html`.<br>
 Read instructions below for using assets from JavaScript and HTML.